 Castle Mills and St George's Chapel were built here soon after the Normans dammed the river Foss.
 The chapel was partially demolished in 1571 and its stones used to rebuild Ouse Bridge.
-It was re-built in timber in 1576 and became the apartments and the Windmill Inn.

-The former chapel, Windmill Inn and Castle Mills were demolished in 1856 when the lock and basin were enlarged to allow much bigger barges to reach Leetham's Mill in Walmgate.
+It was re-built in timber in 1576 and became the Windmill Inn.
+The former chapel and Castle Mills were demolished in 1856 when the lock and basin were enlarged to allow much bigger barges to reach Leetham's Mill in Walmgate.